philipokiokio/SediPack/README.md

 * CummulateBed()

-*Precentiles()
+* Percentiles()

-2.GrainViz: houses serveral calls which are
+2. GrainViz: houses serveral calls which are

 * DataFrame()